 Keasbey & Mattison manufactured and sold asbestos products for years.
 The company’s success in the asbestos industry made Mattison a wealthy man.
 Mattison owned several businesses, including the town’s bank and all of Ambler’s utility companies.
 He also funded the construction of the town’s library and opera house.

-02. Asbestos Exposure in Ambler
+02. Asbestos Lawsuits in Ambler

 “Workers mixed raw asbestos fibers from burlap bags into cement slurries before they pressed, dried, and cut the hardened mass into shingles.”